-God who by the merits of thy saints dost make thy church, having been spread throughout the whole world, to be decked in beauty: grant, we beseech thee, through the intercession of the most blessed Chad, bishop and confessor, that of thy tender kindness, we also may be reckoned amid the number of the righteous.
-Through Jesus Christ.
+God who by the merits of thy saints dost make thy church, having been spread throughout the whole world, to be decked in beauty: grant, we beseech thee, through the intercession of the most blessed Chad, bishop and confessor, that of thy tender kindness, we also may be reckoned amid the number of the just.
+Through our Lord.